LeoPazEs/LeoPazEs/README.md

-### Hi there 👋, my name is Leonardo Paz Estevam and i am currently working as a Junior Developer in DETRAN-AL
+### Hi there 👋, my name is Leonardo Paz Estevam and i am currently working as a Developer in DETRAN-AL

 - Languages 👩‍💻